Welcome my friends. I see you’re on the hunt for the best camping hammocks.

-A camping hammock?!
+A sleeper hammock?!
 But, but what about tents?!
 No!
 They’re bulky, heavy and they suck... and you already know that!

-I’ve looked at dozens of hammocks while cycling and camping.
+I’ve looked at dozens of hanging beds while cycling and snoozing.
 Some of them are crap, and some of them are excellent.
-If you’re in a hurry, check out Hennessy's Hammock Explorer.
+If you’re in a hurry, check out Hennessy's Explorer.
 It’s my personal favourite because it’s filled with additional features.

 Right, let’s get going.
 The (suspense)-ion is killing me… See what I did there...
 Don’t worry, there’s plenty more where that came from.